brianshih1/mini-key-value-db/mdbook/src/chapter_5/latch_manager.md

 **Release**

 Release is fairly simple.
-All it does is that it [iterates through the latches that it acquired and deletes it from the B+ tree](https://github.com/brianshih1/little-key-value-db/blob/master/src/latch_manager/latch_manager.rs#L84).
+All it does is it [iterates through the latches that it acquired and deletes it from the B+ tree](https://github.com/brianshih1/little-key-value-db/blob/master/src/latch_manager/latch_manager.rs#L84).
 The B+ tree would then notify the waiters that the latch is released.

 ### Terminologies

-You are probably wondering - the “latches” acquired by the latch manager sounds more like a lock.
+You are probably wondering - the “latches” acquired by the latch manager sound more like a lock.
 In fact, if we look at this [slide](https://15445.courses.cs.cmu.edu/fall2022/slides/09-indexconcurrency.pdf) from CMU’s lecture, we can see that latches are supposed to be short-lived and don’t rely on mechanisms such as Waits-for, Timeout, etc.

 <img src="../images/locks_vs_latches.png" width="65%">